What is an immersive Arabic course?

 What is the difference between Saifi’s intensive courses and SIASP?

-The immersive summer program is designed to fast-track your Arabic enabling you to cover TWO levels in just 5 weeks (as opposed to the usual 10 weeks).
-Currently, we run this program once a year.
-In addition to 6 hours a day of Arabic tuition, the program runs a host of other activities.
-These include a weekly Lebanese film night, field trips, cultural activities like reading coffee grounds, calligraphy, and cooking classes, as well as talks by academics on aspects of Lebanese politics and society.
+The immersive summer program is meticulously designed to expedite your Arabic proficiency, empowering you to conquer TWO levels in just 5 weeks, instead of the usual 10-week timeframe.
+This offer is currently available once a year.
+Beyond the intensive six hours of daily Arabic instruction, the program offers a rich array of additional activities.
+These encompass weekly Lebanese film nights, captivating storytelling sessions, field trips to explore local culture, engaging cooking classes, as well as enlightening talks by academics shedding light on different facets of Lebanese politics and society.

 Yes.
 All the extracurricular activities and field trips are included in the fees.